byrthe/byrthe/README.md

-# Hello there 👋
+## Hello there 👋

 I am a junior front-end developer, an experienced graphic designer and a organisor based in Brussels.
 My stack includes: HTML, CSS, SCSS, Javascript, Vue and Nuxt.
 I'm currently focussing on Javascript and want to get into Typescript and animations soon.

 📁 My portfolio of development and design projects [can be found here.](https://byrthe.github.io/portfolio/)

+---

+## ⚙️ Web development
-⚙️ I'm currently doing a traineeship at Becode until November '21.
+Currently i'm doing a traineeship at Becode until November '21.

-# List of BeCode projects:
+A few of my BeCode projects:

 ![immo project screenshot](immo.png)
 ## Immo price estimator